Snapshots of Food Industry News

 LT Foods aims to double revenue by 2020

 LT Foods, the leading basmati rice firm, is aiming to double its present revenues to Rs.6, 000 crores by 2020.
 It is also examining the organic as well as the inorganic route to become an FMCG company.
 The major brands LT Foods is associated with are ‘Daawat’ and ‘Royal’ brands of basmati rice.
 These two brands alone have shown a growth of 20-25 percent in both the domestic and overseas market.
 Besides branded basmati rice the company also offers value-added staples and organic foods.

 LT Foods has a presence in 65 countries.
 The company expects to see at least 60 percent of their growth coming from rice exports with the US as their biggest export market with a share of 45 to 50 percent.
 The company is also eyeing brand acquisition so that it can reach the target figures.
 They acquired the branded rice business of Hindustan Unilever last November as well as Gold Seal Indus Valley and Rozana brands.
 LT Foods also has a joint venture with Kameda Seika of Japan to manufacture rice based snacks for the Indian consumers.

 NITI Aayog identifies food processing sector for intensifying growth

 NITI Aayog is working to bring in reforms for farmers also.
 It states that with ample processing units and lesser APMC restrictions, across the states, it will lead to facilitating both the food processing and agriculture sectors.
 The document also mentioned steps needed to focus on high-value commodities like horticulture, fisheries, livestock and especially the marine sector as it has several processing opportunities.
-A new development is the reduction of the Five-year plan to three year term which is needed to reformulate policies for short term goals and to address any major issues.
+A new development is the reduction of the Five-year plan to a three-year term which is needed to reformulate policies for short-term goals and to address any major issues.